Jinwooooo/jinwooooo-blog/_posts/2018-12-12-hadoop-parallel-dijsktra.md

 Hadoop is a distributive processing framework that allows large repetitive computation more efficient than a regular programming languages like python or java.
 This post will go through how Dijsktra's SP algorithm was implemented in Hadoop.

-Note that the environment that the program was executed is a fully distributed mode (1 namenode and 2 datanode in total).
+Note that the environment that the program was executed is a fully distributed mode (1 namenode and 2 datanode in total).s

-For the full source code, visit [Github](https://github.com/Jinwooooo/dijsktra-hadoop)!

 ---